 Henry Grigg

-Henry completed his apprenticeship with us in 2023, since then Henry has been trained up as an engineer and is currently a project manager.
+Since Henry completed his apprenticeship he, has been trained up as an engineer and is currently a project manager.

 Joshua Hatton